This Argentine award was donated in memory of Mr. Adolfo Gabarret and is the equivalent of the ACBL McKenny Trophy.

 In the book Jean Giraudoux: The Legend and the Secret, published in France, authored by Mr. Jacques Body, translated by Mr. James Norwood, on page 67 there is the following excerpt.
 The picture is from the front cover.

 As a bridge player, Hippolyte Jean Giraudoux had perforce to practice combinative analysis.
-In his theater, the ordering of the scenes and the arrangment of the entrances and exits are governed by a science of the same order.
+In his theater, the ordering of the scenes and the arrangement of the entrances and exits are governed by a science of the same order.
 To succeed as a bridge player, he needed not only to see the game unfold in his hand and in the context of the game from his own perspective, but also to imagine it from the point of view of his partner and from the points of view of his opponents.
 Action and dramatic dialogue are constructed according to the same principle, the responses of one actor fitting those of another as two cogwheels meshing with one another, neither one leaving its own axle or leaving between them any more empty space than is strictly necessary.

 Slang: to hypothesize as a basis for planning the play or defense as in a situation of discussing the post mortem of a certain hand: "Give North the Queen of Spades, then .."

 A method of responding to 1 No Trump based on a 2 Clubs puppet to 2 Diamonds.
 Developed in New Zealand and used in modified form in the Roman and CAB systems.
 (See also CAB Bidding System).

 This conventional method first found a public format in The Bridge World magazine authored by Mr. Barry J. Rigal of New York, New York, in October 1996, page 27.
 This conventional method was developed by Mr. Tom G. Townsend in order to permit and allow the partnership to describe, define, delimit, and determine one-suited and two-suited holdings, and also balanced and unbalanced holdings.

 Failure to make the contract.